rekhaDevs/samagragovernance.in/src/pages/team/index.md

       set up India's first radical mime entity, PunchTantraa.
 Post that, as part of the Teach for India Fellowship he worked in low-income schools in Hyderabad and Bengaluru as a school teacher.
 An opportunity to create impact at scale through better governance brought him to Samagra.

-      Currently, he leads the Mission Prerna programme in Uttar Pradesh.
+      Nikhil currently manages the Mission Prerna programme in Uttar Pradesh.
     image: /img/Nikhil.jpg
     linkedInProfile: 'https://www.linkedin.com/in/nikhil-nadiger'
     name: Nikhil Nadiger